Delia Garcia

-Delia Garcia (born May 13, 1977) is an American official who formerly served as the Kansas Secretary of Labor.
-Garcia previously served as a Democratic member of the Kansas House of Representatives, representing the 103rd district.
-She served from 2005 to 2011, and was a member of the Kansas Democratic Hispanic Caucus.
+Delia Garcia (born May 13, 1977) is an American executive and former government official who is the CEO of Garcia Strategies LLC.
+She worked at the U.S. Department of Labor 2021 to 2025 and as the Kansas Secretary of Labor from 2019 to 2020.
+Garcia previously was a Democratic member of the Kansas House of Representatives, representing the 103rd district from 2005 to 2011, where she was the founder and president of the Kansas State Legislative Hispanic Caucus.